PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

 **PEER METHODS:** `#all_peers`, `#add_peer`, `#remove_peer`, `#all_blocks`, `#block_peer`, `#peer_blocked`

-Once you understand the methods listed above, you will have everything you need to start writing Pigeon-based applications.
-Please let us know what you build!
+**Note to application developers:** Please let us know what you build!
 Send an email to `contact` at `vaporsoft.xyz` with your progress.

 ## Installation